11 Mar Hear from our founder about transcribing Zoom meetings

-Hear all about VoiceNotes in a podcast interview courtesy of Delivered Social, who invited us to join them to talk about our journey, future plans involving SEO and pivoting our business during COVID-19 and the exciting challenges ahead.
+Hear all about VoiceNotes in a podcast interview courtesy of Delivered Social.
+They invited us to join them to talk about our journey, future plans involving SEO and pivoting our business during COVID-19 including transcribing zoom meetings, and the exciting challenges ahead.

 Notes are date and time-stamped, so they can be used as evidence, should the need arise, to protect you.
 They can serve as contemporaneous file notes, so as close as you can get to actually recording a live meeting.